tiagopog/jsonapi-utils/README.md

 ### Initializer

-In order to enable a proper pagination, record count etc, let's define an initializer such as:
+In order to enable a proper pagination, record count etc, an initializer could be defined such as:

 ```ruby
 # config/initializers/jsonapi_resources.rb